 Editorial note: I originally wrote this post about food laws and Peter’s vision over a year before I published it.
 I still hold to its conclusion that God still intends us to follow his laws, and that they aren’t “done away with” as most of Christianity believes.
 But one thing has changed.
-I’m no longer hell-bent on convincing The Church at large on it.
+I’m no longer as determined to convince The Church at large on it.
 I went on a mini-missionary attempt to talk to friends about it, and in turns out that Christians don’t want to be convinced that we’re doing anything wrong.
 I understand that.
 Really.
 But…maybe I’ll go into this in another post, as this is just supposed to be a brief note.
 So, on to the post…

 I wrote the response (below) to a couple of posts on comereason.org (see the links below).
 I don’t know that they’ll be published there, so I thought I might record my response here.
 My response is in context to the issues brought up in the posts, and not to the overall question of whether God’s Laws have been selectively abolished.
 That is a much larger issue, so I limited my questions to the author in regard to a couple of specifics.
 He made a statement as to how we are to sift the Law: what is still applicable and what is not.
 I also addressed his interpretation of Peter’s vision, one that is trumpeted by nearly every Christian writer/speaker/pastor in regard to the Law.
 My response regarding food laws is below, as submitted on the comereason.org site.

 My original response